Vietnam.vn - Nền tảng quảng bá Việt Nam

 The research has developed a tiny supercapacitor that has a storage capacity and compactness that surpasses current storage devices.
 Under certain conditions, the capacitance of the new supercapacitor has increased by an impressive 3000%.
 This makes it possible for a tiny storage device to store a huge amount of charge.

-The device is also much more compact than current supercapacitors, making it possible for them to be widely used in many fields, from public lighting, consumer electronics, electric vehicles and medical equipment.
+The size of the device is also much more compact than current supercapacitors, making them suitable for wide-ranging applications, from public lighting, consumer electronics, electric vehicles and medical devices.

 The researchers say the new supercapacitors combine the best of both batteries and capacitors: they can store and release large amounts of energy, making them highly desirable in next-generation electronics.
 Because these supercapacitors are so small, they can’t be seen without a microscope, and the manufacturing process requires extreme precision.